 “I really didn’t know what epidemiology was until I took a class during medical school,” Li said, “but I liked the idea of looking for answers that could directly improve people’s health.”

 That’s exactly what Li does as an epidemiologist in the Public Health Sciences Division at Fred Hutch, where he specializes in identifying risk factors for breast cancer.
 Since joining the Hutch faculty in 2002, Li has helped identify important connections between breast cancer and factors such as medications, alcohol and obesity.

 Li first became interested in breast cancer when he completed a summer internship at Fred Hutch under breast cancer researcher Dr. Janet Daling in 1996.
-“I became very excited about the work I was doing and seeing its potential to improve public health and individual patient care,” said Li, who later became the inaugural holder of the Helen G. Edson Endowed Chair for Breast Cancer Research at Fred Hutchinson Cancer Research Center.
+“I became very excited about the work I was doing and seeing its potential to improve public health and individual patient care,” said Li, who later became the inaugural holder of the Helen G. Edson Endowed Chair for Breast Cancer Research at Fred Hutchinson Cancer Center.

 Li’s work became personal when his aunt died of breast cancer just a few months after she started treatment.
 “That really hit home,” he said.
 “I saw firsthand how breast cancer can devastate a family and how important it is that we improve detection, prevention and treatment.”

 Breast cancer was largely considered a single disease when Li began his career, but is now recognized as having many different subtypes that are associated with different risk factors for different groups of people.
 In a recent study, Li found a link between use of an injectable contraceptive and an aggressive form of breast cancer in young women.